Blue is your classic New Zealand farming sector Blue.

-Tall, thin, big sticky-out ears matched to bigger feet, long arms and with it all, gangly.
+Tall, thin, big sticky-out ears matched to bigger feet, very long arms and with it all, gangly.
 Thin, but strong - immensely fencing-wire strong.
 The sort of hard man that formed the backbone of our rugby before money introduced a new breed.
-All this and bright red hair - which of course explains his nickname of Blue.
+All this and bright red hair - which of course explains his nickname of 'Blue'.

 Many think Blue is clumsy.
 Bits of his body do move in very mysterious ways.
 Limbs especially seem to take on a life of their own, not necessarily moving in directions recommended by his brain, or good sense.

 Clumsy?
 They may be wrong.
 Blue is simply too enthusiastic for his own good - and the good of those around him.
 Once out and away from the mind and body numbing rigours of backcountry, high-country farming Blue drinks in draughts of life in barrel-load swigs.